J. B. Kripalani

 Jivatram Bhagwandas Kripalani (11 November 1888 – 19 March 1982), popularly known as Acharya Kripalani, was an Indian politician, noted particularly for holding the presidency of the Indian National Congress during the transfer of power in 1947 and the husband of Sucheta Kripalani.

 Kripalani was an environmentalist, mystic and independence activist who was long a Gandhian socialist.
 He himself founded the Kisan Mazdoor Praja Party in 1951, that merged with the Socialist Party to form the Praja Socialist Party the following year.
 He joined the economically right wing Swatantra Party later in life.

 He grew close to Gandhi and at one point, he was one of Gandhi's most ardent disciples.
 He had served as the General Secretary of the INC for almost a decade.
 He had experience working in the field of education and was made the president to rebuild the INC. Disputes between the party and the Government over procedural matters affected his relationship with the colleagues in the Government.
 Kripalani was a familiar figure to generations of dissenters, from the Non-Cooperation Movements of the 1920s to the Emergency of the 1970s.

 He was the first member to address the Constituent Assembly of India.

 Early life

-Jivatram (also spelled Jiwatram) Bhagwandas Kripalani was born in Hyderabad in Sindh in 1888.
+Jivatram (also spelled Jiwatram) Bhagwandas Kripalani was born in Hyderabad in province of Sind of British India, in 1888.
 Following his education at Fergusson College in Pune, he worked as a school teacher before joining the freedom movement in the wake of Gandhi's return from South Africa.

 From 1912 to 1917 Kripalani worked as a lecturer of English and history at L.S.
 College (then known as Grier BB College), Muzaffarpur, Bihar.

 Kripalani was involved in the Non-Cooperation Movement of the early 1920s.
 He worked in Gandhi's ashrams in Gujarat and Maharashtra on tasks of social reform and education, and later left for Bihar and the United Provinces in northern India to teach and organise new ashrams.
 He courted arrested on numerous occasions during the Civil Disobedience movements and smaller occasions of organising protests and publishing seditious material against the British Raj.